 Context Filter section of the documentation to find good examples for building dependencies between different fields.

-Due to cloud limitations for connect Apps a search field cannot be placed on in Jira Create Issue Screen.
+Due to cloud limitations for connect Apps a search field cannot be placed on in Jira Create Issue Screen or Transition Screens.